Patient education: Treatment of metastatic breast cancer (Beyond the Basics)

 Treating metastatic breast cancer takes in to account the type of cancer that you have and whether your cancer expresses hormone receptors and/or HER2.
 It also takes in to account the extent of cancer you are living with.

 Most clinicians recommend initial treatment with chemotherapy for rapidly progressive disease in lungs or liver or in women with severe symptoms related to metastatic breast cancer.
-Combination chemotherapy is associated with increased responses compared to single-agent chemotherapy.
+Combination chemotherapy is associated with increased responses compared with single-agent chemotherapy.
 However, treatment using single agents in a sequential fashion is associated with less toxicity than the use of a combination regimen.
 For all individuals with metastatic breast cancer the following recommendations apply:

 ●Individuals with hormone-receptor positive metastatic breast cancer who are not terribly symptomatic, do not have life-threatening disease, or evidence of visceral involvement do not require chemotherapy and can be treated with endocrine therapy.

 ●Some clinicians prefer to combine ovarian suppression (OS) or ablation (OA) with tamoxifen for peri- or premenopausal women with metastatic breast cancer.
-Although some clinicians also use an aromatase inhibitor in combination with OS or OA, the studies are too small to render a conclusion on the benefits of this approach.
+Although some clinicians also use an aromatase inhibitor in combination with OS or OA, this approach does not appear to improve overall survival and may be associated with more side effects than if the therapies are used in sequence.

 ●Sequential endocrine therapy is recommended to treat hormone positive breast cancer.
 Most clinicians will recommend chemotherapy only for individuals who progress despite two or three trials of endocrine therapy.

 ●For individuals who have with ER-negative breast cancer and those with ER-positive breast cancer that does not respond to endocrine therapy, chemotherapy is indicated.
 There is no one standard of care.